 - In an older commercial, he manages to eat a spoonful of Trix, his disguise is ruined, and this happens.Kid: Silly Rabbit, Trix are for kids!

 Rabbit: And sometimes for tricky rabbits!

 - Most notably, a commercial depicted the rabbit participating in a bicycle race with a bowl of Trix as the prize.
 He managed to win by using his floppy ears as wind sails to gain more speed.
 The cartoon judges of the race then are split.
-One judge says the Trix rabbit won, so he should get the cereal because it's only fair.
-The other judge says "Trix are for kids," supersedes all other considerations and he should be denied the Trix.
+One judge says that the Trix rabbit won, so he should get the cereal because it is only fair.
+The other judge says "Trix are for kids," which supersedes all other considerations and the Rabbit should be denied the Trix.
 A vote was held where kids could send in a cereal boxtop with "yes, give the rabbit the Trix" or "no, don't give the rabbit the Trix" as their choice for how the dilemma would be resolved in a future commercial (supposedly).
-The eventual follow up commercial didn't include actual numbers for each vote, but it was reported the "yes" vote won.
+The eventual follow up commercial did not include actual numbers for each vote, but it was reported that the "yes" vote won.
 The rabbit got the Trix, but it was specified that it was only for one time.

 - Yank the Dog's Chain: He guest starred in one commercial where he used what is perhaps his best disguise to finally get a box of Trix and retreated to his apartment.
 Unfortunately, before he could chow down, he discovered to his dismay that he was out of milk.